DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 git remote add upstream https://github.com/DataKind-DC/capital-nature-ingest
 ```

-This creates the directory *capital-nature-ingest-yourname* and connects your repository to the upstream (main project) repository.
+This creates the directory *capital-nature-ingest-yourname* and connects your repository to the upstream (i.e. this) repository.

-3. `checkout` a branch for your feature before doing anything
+3. `checkout` a branch for your feature before writing any code

 You want your master branch to reflect only production-ready code, so create a feature branch for making your changes.
-For example:
+See our [Style Guide](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/STYLE-GUIDE.md) for naming your branch.
+To make the branch:

 ```bash
 git checkout -b shiny-new-feature